ESF:BPF_OSFI Personal finance - Course Information

 - Assessment methods

-- The check tests will be written in seminars acoording to teachers instructions.
-For each test up to 50 points can be obtained (a total of 100 points).
-Processing, submission and the presentation of a seminar project will be assessed as passed or failed.
-Requirements for admission to the test: - obtaining at least 60 points from the check tests (therefore 60% success rate) - seminar work assessment as „passed“, - seminar attendance, submission at least 5 from 6 homeworks.
-The course is successfully completed with a written test.
+- Students’ activity in lessons, completeting assignments, writing and presenting seminar paper, feedback, written test (test questions and open questions).
 Any copying, recording or leaking tests, use of unauthorized tools, aids and communication devices, or other disruptions of objectivity of exams (credit tests) will be considered non-compliance with the conditions for course completion as well as a severe violation of the study rules.
 Consequently, the teacher will finish the exam (credit test) by awarding grade "F" in the Information System, and the Dean will initiate disciplinary proceedings that may result in study termination.